zetaPRIME/pf-brew/classes/manadriver.md

 Manadrivers are proficient with all simple weapons, ranged weapons with the *Drive weapon* property, and all light armor.

 #### Drive Arts (Ex)
-Beginning at 1st level, a manadriver gains access to potent abilities drawing from a pool of latent magic.
-She has a maximum pool of these Drive Points, as indicated in the [table below](#table-drive-arts), plus her Wisdom modifier. *(If a character has Drive Points from more than one source, only the highest modifier applies for bonus points.)* These points are expended to execute Drive Arts, of which she knows a number from the [Manadriver art list](#manadriver-drive-arts) in accordance with the aforementioned table.
+Beginning at 1st level, a Manadriver gains access to potent abilities known as [Drive Arts](../systems/drive-arts.md).
+She gains access to the [Manadriver art list](../systems/drive-arts.md#drive-arts-manadriver), knows a number of arts as indicated by the table below, and is granted maximum Drive Points according to the same table plus her Wisdom modifier.

-Upon leveling up, in addition to learning new arts, a manadriver may exchange one art known for another.
+Upon leveling up, in addition to learning new arts, a Manadriver may exchange any one art known for another.

-At the start of each day, a manadriver regains up to her maximum Drive Points, and if she would gain Drive Points beyond her maximum, the extra points last until the end of her turn.

-Drive Arts can only be used while wielding a weapon with the *Drive weapon* property, as they are channeled through the weapon itself.
-Accordingly, arts of range type *weapon* have range of a single target within that weapon's melee range if it's a melee weapon, line of sight within two range increments if it's a ranged weapon, or the weapon's stated range if it has one.
-If more than one of these is applicable, the wielder can choose between them as desired.

 ###### Table: Drive Arts
 Lv.|Arts known|Base DP